gft-mobile-pl/destinations/README.md

   ```

 ### Arguments of screens/`Composables`
-- 99% of the time the argument of screen/`Composable` should be passed to view model directly:
+- 99% of the time the argument of a screen/`Composable` should be passed to view model directly:
   ```kotlin
   @Composable
   fun CardDetails(